mfkiwl/raisin64-docs/_build/html/_sources/nexysddr.rst.txt

 The Nexys 4 DDR (Using a `Xilinx Artix-7 <https://www.xilinx.com/products/silicon-devices/fpga/artix-7.html>`_ series XC7A100T-1CSG324C) was chosen as the reference implementation due to its copious hardware resources, interactive IO, and sufficient memory for a general purpose operating system using the onboard resources.
 The Raisin64 was connected to memory-mapped peripherals providing access to the LEDs, Switches, and a custom written character oriented VGA controller.

+The example project is accessible at `<https://github.com/ChrisPVille/raisin64-nexys4ddr>`_

 SoC Peripherals
 ---------------

 Included are several trivial IO devices such as the switch and LED interface.
-These simply wait to be enabled based on the present address and a simple memory map decoder, carrying out the input or output as dictated by the processor's output enable and write signals.
+These wait to be enabled based on the current address and a simple memory map decoder, carrying out the input or output as dictated by the processor's output enable and write signals.

 **IO Memory Map:**